honwhy/honwhy.wang/_posts/2018-09-07-use-bc-provider-xmlsignature.md

 ```
 follow the code comments, it is clearly several parts to making the job done, the key line is `signature.sign(dsc);`;

-Secondly, debuging into the `sign` method, you will notice such as `digestReference`, `digest` invocations, that is for Message Digest, and `sign` invocation, that is for Signature signing.
+Secondly, debuging into the `sign` method, you will notice such as,
+* `digestReference`, `digest` invocations
+that is for Message Digest
+* `sign` invocation
+that is for Signature signing.

 If you want to supply another provider to do the signing, you will have to implements the interface `SignatureMethod`, or extends the abstract class `DOMSignatureMethod`.
-However, the `sign` method in `DOMSignatureMethod` as you will override, is a little more complicated, even coupled with `org.jcp.xml.dsig.internal.dom.SignatureProvider`, ahd must take care of DOM structure yourself.
+However, the `sign` method in `DOMSignatureMethod` as you will override, is a little more complicated, even coupled with `org.jcp.xml.dsig.internal.dom.SignatureProvider`, and must take care of DOM structure yourself.

 ![code](https://image-static.segmentfault.com/222/171/2221712014-5b929730d10f8_articlex)

 ## use apache xmlsec

-The apache xmlsec has supply boilerplate code to do XMLSignature, but in a more clear style,
+The apache xmlsec has supply boilerplate code to do XMLSignature, but in a more clearly style,

 ```java
 public String signWithKeyPair(String sourceXml, KeyPair kp) throws Exception {